macieksk2/ML_predict_index_outperformers/README.md

 5. Scrap historical SP500 prices from Yahoo Finance

 ## 2. data processing.py
-!
+### !
 IMPORANT: Current version allows only an import from SQL database (csv option to be added) <br />
+### !
+IMPORANT: Features selected for training are hardcoded in the srcipt
 INPUT: SQL database with historical financials, historical stock / index prices, parameters in JSON file <br />
 OUPUT: macrotrends_yf_stockprices_database_full_index.csv, keystats_new.csv, keystats_new_OOS.csv <br />
 PROCESS: